sunjay/lion/README.md

 will be evaluated first.
 Thus forcing that expression to be evaluated and effectively changing the operator precedence just as we desired.

+In terms of scope/closures/etc., for now, functions will simply have access to everything that can be looked up (read: is defined).
+In the future they may only have access to things in their immediate closure (i.e. on their branch or on a parent branch).